wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 ---

 You can use the Wavefront Usage integration dashboards to:
-* Examine your Wavefront instance and Wavefront proxy if performance seems to be deterioating.
+* Examine your Wavefront instance and Wavefront proxy in charts that show internal metrics.
-* See the PPS status of your cluster.
+* See the PPS (points per second) for the Wavefront instance and proxy.
+* Examine PPS based on ingestion policies.

-In addition, you can create your own dashboards, charts, and alerts using internal metrics to investigate the problem.
+In addition, you can create your own dashboards, charts, and alerts using internal metrics (discussed below) to investigate the problem.

-See [Monitoring Wavefront Proxies](monitoring_proxies.html) for details on investigating proxy issues.
+See [Monitoring Wavefront Proxies](monitoring_proxies.html) for details on investigating proxy usage.

 ## Learn About Wavefront Usage with Dashboards